 Once an offsite characterization of a hazardous waste site is complete, it’s time to take the next step and perform an onsite survey.
 The goal of an onsite survey is to verify and supplement the information extracted from the offsite characterization and develop a more detailed analysis of the conditions along with the actionable steps going forward.

 The composition of the entry team depends on the site characteristics but should always consist of at least four persons: two workers who will enter the site and two outside support persons, suited in personal protective equipment and prepared to enter the site in cage of emergency.

-• Listing each document in a document inventory.
+- Numbering each document with a unique number and listing it in a document inventory.

-• General compass direction of the orientation of the photograph.
+- Compass direction of the orientation of the photograph.

-• General description of the subject.
+- General description of the subject.